 Designed for a solo paddler with big plans, the Voyager is at home on large lakes and rivers.
 If you’re looking for a solo that’ll take on the Great Salt Lake, Lake Powell, the big reservoirs of Tennessee, or any waters like them, this is your canoe.
 This hull is the solo version of the legendary Minnesota II’s incredibly efficient design; it’s straight tracking and capable of carrying two weeks’ gear.

 Fox 14′ Solo from Nova Craft Canoe

 Nova Craft’s Fox 14 is an ideal choice for solo paddlers looking for independent adventures on flatwater lakes and lazy rivers.
 The Blue Steel layup (shown), is a combination of aramid and carbon fibres, and offers incredible stiffness for efficient performance.
 At only 36 pounds, it’s also a pleasure to portage.

 Haida from Nova Craft Canoe

 A versatile family canoe people can grow into.
 Beginners will find its steadiness reassuring and as paddlers become more advanced they will appreciate the faster hull and easy glide.
 The Haida’s roominess and stability means it is an ideal canoe for families who want to enjoy some tripping with young children, whether for a weekend jaunt to a favourite park or a wilderness adventure.

 Prospector 15 SP3 from Nova Craft Canoe

 Nova Craft’s Outfitter Series canoes are reproductions of the iconic Prospector design rendered in a super tough three-layer polyethylene plastic called SP3.
 Built to take hard knocks, these canoes can withstand years of use with little maintenance.
-They are ideal for canoe liveries and rental shops since they will provide many years of faithful service at an attractive price.
+The Prospector 15 SP3 is ideal for canoe liveries and rental shops since it will provide many years of faithful service at an attractive price.